defano/wyldcard/README.md

 ```
 go to the next background  -- next card in the stack with a different background than current card
 go to background 3         -- first card with the third unique background in the stack
+go to the middle card of the last bkgnd
+go to card 4 of background 2
 ```

 ## Messages and handlers